 I had about three minutes to get to the court and sit my anxious rear-end in the gallery to await the clerk calling my argument.
 To boot, it started raining and I didn’t have an umbrella.
 I didn’t have time to fool with that anyway.

-As I walked into the Court, I sped through the security check point and the bailiff said that I better get in because they are about to close the doors.
+As I walked into the Court, I sped through the security checkpoint and the bailiff said that I better get in because they are about to close the doors.
 I ran.
-Walked in the courtroom and walked briskly up to the front of the courtroom to sign in with the clerk.
-As I finished signing my name, in come the Justices.
+Walked into the courtroom and walked briskly up to the front of the courtroom to sign in with the clerk.
+As I finished signing my name, in comes the Justices.
 Ugh.
 Can you get any closer?
 I quickly returned behind the bar to sit down as if no one even saw me frantically signing in.